-I am a Postdoctoral Research Associate at the department of Cognitive, Linguistic and Psychological Sciences at Brown University, Providence, RI.
+I am an Assistant Professor at the department of Information and Computing Sciences at Utrecht University, The Netherlands.

-Before starting at Brown University, I was a postdoctoral researcher at the Department of Communication Science, University of Twente, The Netherlands.
-I have a Bachelor of Business Administration in Communication Management (2005), a Master of Science in Communication Studies (2011), and a PhD in Human-Robot Interaction (2015).
+Before starting at Utrecht University, I was a postdoctoral researcher affiliated with the Department of Communication Science at University of Twente and later Brown University’s Humanity Centered Robotics Initiative.
+I have a Bachelor of Business Administration in Communication Management (2005), a Master of Science in Media Communication (2011), and a PhD in Communication Science and Human-Robot Interaction (2015).